BIOS & CV of various lengths for differing occasions

 medium length FOR EDUCATIONAL JOURNALS, CMS BOOK, REVIEWS

-Thomas King, tenor, is Professor of Voice at Austin Peay State University.
+Thomas King, tenor, is Professor Emeritus of Voice at Austin Peay State University in Clarksville, Tennessee.
 He holds degrees from the University of Kansas, Indiana University, the Mozarteum Conservatory in Salzburg, and the University of Mississippi.
 He sang professionally in Germany for five years, performing over 400 times on various opera house stages.
 Among his roles are: Pedrillo in “Abduction from the Seraglio,” Beppo in “I Pagliacci,” the Witch in “Hansel and Gretel,” Rosillon in “The Merry Widow,” Eisenstein in “Die Fledermaus,” and the Conferencier in “Cabaret,” as well as many other operetta roles.
-He has sung in five world premier operas in the last fourteen years, three of which were written especially for him.
+He has sung in five world premier operas in the last twenty years, three of which were written especially for him.
 He created the role of Chopin in the world premier performance of “George Sand…and Chopin?”
 He has been engaged myriad times as soloist for “Messiah,” “Creation,” and Bach’s “Magnificat.”
 King has sung recitals in over twenty states, in Germany and Austria.
-Dr. King taught at the American Institute of Musical Studies in Graz, Austria for 25 years and was the Artistic Director for seven years, retiring in 2010.
+In musical theatre productions King has sung Harold Hill in “The Music Man,” Old Deuteronomy in “Cats,” Freddy in “My Fair Lady,” Roscoe in “Follies,” and Pirelli in “Sweeney Todd.”
+His thesis topic is “Stage Fright in the Undergraduate Singer – How to Overcome it.”
+He has given myriad workshops for varied groups of musicians and even non-musicians striving to lessen stage fright.

 7) Curriculum Vitae